rng-guy/NFSMWBartender/README.md

 * You can disable any feature of this set by deleting the file containing its parameters, but the bug fixes do not have parameters and are tied to specific files implicitly instead.

-* Only deleting all configuration files of this feature set disables the two Heat-level fixes.
+* To disable the two Heat-level fixes, delete all configuration files of this feature set.

 * The Heat-level reset fix is completely incompatible with the `HeatLevelOverride` feature of the [NFSMW ExtraOptions mod](https://github.com/ExOptsTeam/NFSMWExOpts/releases) by ExOptsTeam.
 I recommend you disable this ExtraOptions feature in general, as it might also interfere with other Bartender features in subtle ways; to do so, edit ExtraOptions' `NFSMWExtraOptionsSettings.ini` configuration file.
 Note that you can still change the maximum available Heat level with just VltEd instead: The `0xe8c24416` parameter of a given `race_bin_XY` VltEd entry is what sets the maximum Heat level (1-10) at Blacklist rival #XY.

-* If you do not install the optional missing textures (`FixMissingTextures.end`), then the game will not display a number next to Heat gauges in menus for any car with a Heat level above 5.
-The Heat-level reset fix, on the other hand, will work even without these optional textures.
+* If you do not install the optional missing textures (`FixMissingTextures.end`), then the game will not display a number next to Heat gauges in menus for cars with Heat levels above 5.
+Whether you install these textures does not affect the Heat-level reset fix in any way.

 &nbsp;